ayushflux/Visualizer-in-C/README.md

 - The plots may appear a bit jittered
 - Only **single-variable functions** are supported at the moment.
 - Multi-variable or parametric equations are **not yet supported**.
-- Don't put unnecessary right paranthesis `)` it may crash the program.
+- Don't put unnecessary right paranthesis `)`, and other characters may crash the program it may crash the program.

 ## Requirements
 - Raylib must be installed on your system.